Cr05512/ESP32-ROS-WIFI/README.md

 **INSTALLATION INSTRUCTIONS**

 1. Clone this repo
-2. Copy the folders ros_lib, mpu6050 and I2Cdev in Arduino/libraries
+2. Copy the folders ros_lib, mpu6050, SparkFun_MPU-9250-DMP_Arduino_Library and I2Cdev in Arduino/libraries
-3. Open the main.ino file and flash it to the ESP32
+3. Open the main***.ino file and flash it to the ESP32

 **USAGE**
 1. Open a terminal and launch ``roscore``